acurwen/Workload-1-Repo/README.md

 ![Screenshot 2024-08-01 010153](https://github.com/user-attachments/assets/5345ff28-6f82-44c1-885a-15829112d8aa)

-I also added in my security group I created for my EC2 instance while creating this environment.
-The security group has rules that included SSH (Port 22), HTTP (Port 80) and Jenkins (Port 8080) which ensures the correct ports are established and enforced for my environment.
+While creating this environment, I also added in my security group that I created earlier for my EC2 instance.
+The security group has security rules that includes SSH (Port 22), HTTP (Port 80) and Jenkins (Port 8080) which ensures the correct ports are established and enforced for my environment.

 ![Screenshot 2024-08-01 011317](https://github.com/user-attachments/assets/4877b740-ff64-4213-ba48-11128156a0c3)